Frequently Asked Questions

 - Who do I contact with other questions?

 Am I automatically enrolled for college credit if I'm in a high school Dual Enrollment class?

 In order to be eligible to receive MCC credit for your high school class, you must officially register with MCC online during the open registration period.
 If the MCC course has a pre-requisite requirement, you must also show proof of meeting the pre-requisite.Back to top

 Dual Enrollment students can register for a maximum of 11 credit hours per semester.
-That maximum includes all MCC courses including those taken at your high school, on an MCC campus or extension site, and online.
-However, only the classes at your high school are offered at the decreased tuition rate.Back to top
+That maximum includes all MCC courses including those taken at your high school, BOCES, on an MCC campus, and online.
+However, only the classes at your high school and those at BOCES which are part of your high school schedule are offered at the decreased tuition rate.Back to top

-If a course is Dual Enrollment, the high school teacher will provide information to you.Back to top
+If a course is Dual Enrollment, the high school teacher will provide information to you.
+You can also talk to your high school counselor to plan a schedule that includes Dual Enrollment classes.Back to top

 Registration for MCC Dual Enrollment courses takes place online through www.monroecc.edu/go/dualenroll.
 The process is simple and easy to navigate.
 Choose your high school from the list.
 Then choose the class(es) you are taking at your high school for which you wish to earn both high school and college credit.
-You must be registered in the high school section in order to register for the Dual Enrollment option.
+You must be seated in the high school section in order to register for the Dual Enrollment option.
 Once the registration deadline has passed, MCC cannot accept any additional registrations.